 Authentication

-Authentication is used to ensure a client is who they claim to be.
-This process is done via the Handshake Packet.
+Authentication is used to ensure a client has a registered, paid account.
+This process is initiated via the Pre-Login Packet.

 Offline mode

 Offline mode is super simple, since it completely circumvents the authentication system.
-Instead of a hash, the server just sends a - which the client receives and then just continues logging in with.
+Instead of a server Id, the server just sends a - which the client receives and then just continues logging in with.

 Online mode